Microsoft Partner Logo

 Target Group

-This four-day course is intended for Windows Server Hybrid Administrators who have experience working with Windows Server and want to extend the capabilities of their on-premises environments by combining on-premises and hybrid technologies.
-Windows Server Hybrid Administrators implement and manage on-premises and hybrid solutions such as identity, management, compute, networking, and storage in a Windows Server hybrid environment.
+This four-day course is designed for Windows Server hybrid administrators who have experience with Windows Server and want to extend the capabilities of their on-premises environments by combining on-premises and hybrid technologies.
+Windows Server Hybrid Administrators implement and manage on-premises and hybrid solutions such as identity, management, computing, networking and storage in a hybrid Windows Server environment.

 Knowledge Prerequisites

-• Experience with managing Windows Server operating system and Windows Server workloads in on-premises scenarios, including AD DS, DNS, DFS, Hyper-V, and File and Storage Services
+• Experience with managing the Windows Server operating system and Windows Server workloads in on-premises scenarios, including AD DS, DNS, DFS, Hyper-V, and file and storage services

-• Experience and an understanding of core networking technologies such as IP addressing, name resolution, and Dynamic Host Configuration Protocol (DHCP)
+• Experience with key networking technologies such as IP addressing, name resolution and Dynamic Host Configuration Protocol (DHCP)

-• Experience working with and an understanding of Microsoft Hyper-V and basic server virtualization concepts
+• Experience working with Microsoft Hyper-V and basic server virtualization concepts

 • Basic knowledge of Azure Active Directory

-• Experience working hands-on with Windows client operating systems such as Windows 10 or Windows 11
+• Practical experience with Windows client operating systems such as Windows 10 or Windows 11

 Complementary and Continuative Courses